 - Wealthy favorites forced to spend big in primary to face-off for Illinois Governor's Mansion.
 "Republican Gov. Bruce Rauner and Democrat J.B.
 Pritzker, both billionaire businessmen seeking their party’s nomination in Tuesday’s Illinois gubernatorial primary, are fighting insurgencies that their combined campaign spending of $127 million hasn’t been able to tamp down."
 (Washington Post)

 - Framingham, Massachusetts is behind schedule on a promised financial transparency portal.
 "After pledging to create new financial transparency tools for the public, Framingham has yet to launch a resource that will allow residents to look up salaries, spending records and other city data online.
-As part of a two-year agreement with the state, Framingham established a plan in February 2016 to adopt new high-tech tools to give residents more insight into municipal finances."
-(Government Technology)
+As part of a two-year agreement with the state, Framingham established a plan in February 2016 to adopt new high-tech tools to give residents more insight into municipal finances.
+On other finance related article about Stocks, check this link to Learn More " (Government Technology)

 - The FEC is looking into allegations that Russia funneled money aimed at boosting President Trump's campaign to the NRA.
 "The Federal Election Commission has launched a preliminary investigation into whether Russian entities gave illegal contributions to the National Rifle Association that were intended to benefit the Trump campaign during the 2016 presidential election, according to people who were notified of the probe."
 (POLITICO)